jrladd/CIS241/slides/eda.md

 ![It gives us a "standard" way of knowing what is normal, or what is extra large/extra small.](img/dogs4.gif)

-Rottweilers *are* tall, and dachsunds *are* short---compared to the standard deviation from the mean.
+- Rottweilers *are* tall, and dachsunds *are* short---compared to the standard deviation from the mean.
+- Outliers are often more than two standard deviations from the mean.

 ## Now calculate the variance and standard deviations in Python.